 When the capital moved to Annapolis in 1694, most of St. Mary’s City fell into disrepair while farming continued around the area.
 Undisturbed by development, St. Mary’s City became a hotspot for archaeology.
 Archaeologists have spent the past half-century digging into 10,000 years of human history here.

 Visitors are welcome to enjoy the 800-acre campus, which includes both reconstructed and recreated structures, year-round.
 Pets are allowed on the grounds (my dog Satchel thoroughly enjoyed his visit).
 Don’t miss the full-size replica of the Dove along the waterfront.
-The Visitor Center will reopen in March in time for Maryland Day.
 Looking for more to see and do in the area?
 Check out Visit St. Mary’s or Destination Southern Maryland.

 If you love Old Town Alexandria, Virginia, check out Chestertown on the Eastern Shore

 Chestertown rivals the charm of Old Town Alexandria in my book.
 Far from the crowds swarming DC, this small town makes a perfect day trip no matter where you’re coming from.
 Chestertown is a college town but appeals to retirees, families, and twenty-somethings alike.
 I love to park near downtown and spend an afternoon admiring the Georgian homes lining the historic district.